astronomer/docs/learn/use-case-elt-ml-finance.md

 ```

 The first task of the ML DAG takes care of feature engineering.
 By using the [@aql.dataframe](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) decorator, the `model_satisfaction` table is ingested directly as a [pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
-The `feature_eng` task creates a train test split, scales the numeric features, and one-hot encodes the categorical feature `product_type` using functions from [scikit-learn](https://scikit-learn.org/stable/index.html).
+The `feature_eng` task creates a train-test split, scales the numeric features, and one-hot encodes the categorical feature `product_type` using functions from [scikit-learn](https://scikit-learn.org/stable/index.html).
 The resulting sets of features and targets are returned as a dictionary of pandas DataFrames.

 ```python
 @aql.dataframe()